polimi-ispl/viola/README.md

 Design and simulate circuits in LTspice using the **custom component library** provided:

 - Find the library files in the `ltspice_custom_components/` directory.
+- Copy all the files inside the directory of your .asc file.
+The circuit symbols of custom components are in the file .
 - Explore example circuits in the `windows/Data/Input/Netlist/` directory.
 - Test the pre-built audio plug-ins of the `windows/Results/` directory in your DAWs.